MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 #### Task 2: Remove Azure DevOps resources

-> [!NOTE]
-> You will be using the self-hosted agent you created in this lab in the next lab, so rather than deleting it, you will only revoke the Personal Access Token used to configure it.
+> **Note**: You will be using the self-hosted agent you created in this lab in the next lab, so rather than deleting it, you will only revoke the Personal Access Token used to configure it.
 This will not prevent it from running later.

 1. In the Azure DevOps portal, select **User settings** from the right-side top menu (directly to the left of your user's avatar icon).